 the Monday session, the second half of the penultimate session

-not in full session, as above, it breaks into at typically three
+session, as above, it breaks into at typically four subgroups at a

-subgroups, the largest of which is typically about 25 people.
-Thus,
+time, the largest of which is typically about 30 people.
+Thus, the

-the minimum requirements are one large and two or three smaller
+minimum requirements are one large and three or four smaller rooms.

 Microphones for the large room have proved useful in the past, but

 are optional.
 A computer projector for each room is ideal, but

 committee members have brought projectors as needed in the past.

 The best setup for the each is a hollow square, with attendees

 around the outside.
 Tables in rows is acceptable, classroom style